Best Overall Women's Hardshell Jacket

 It's nice to have a hardshell jacket that you can take with you on all your favorite activities that require bomber weather protection

 We found that the most versatile models were the ones that were more breathable.
 We gave top marks to the Mountain Hardwear Torsun because of its great breathability and its ability to perform in adverse conditions.
-The Arc'teryx products, the Norrona, and the Outdoor Research still earned top marks because you can use them for pretty much anything.
-From skiing to ice climbing to wearing around town.
+The Arc'teryx products and the Outdoor Research model still earned top marks because you can use them for pretty much anything.
+From skiing to ice climbing to scampering around town.
 The only product that did not perform for all fun outdoor adventures was the Piolet due to its heavy weight, and its wavering weather protection.
-It is better suited for more mellow recreational activities, shovelling snow outside, or just for a quick cross country ski at the track.
+It is better suited for more mellow recreational activities, shoveling snow outside, or just for a quick cross-country ski at the track.

 The Mountain Hardwear Torsun is our Best Buy Award winner that is quite versatile.
 Take it hiking, backcountry snowboarding, or cross country skiing.

 Kelly, one of our testers, donning the Arc'teryx Beta AR on a ski mountaineering day trip near the Last Dollar Hut in the San Juan Mountains.